statamic/docs/content/collections/docs/documentation.md

 ## Before You Start

 If this is your first experience with Statamic, please reserve your final judgement as to the quality or utility of the platform until we're out of beta.
-We've built a very solid and flexible foundation and most bugs and snags will be a minor efforts to correct.
+We've built a very solid and flexible foundation and most bugs and snags will be a minor effort to correct.

 > We have a v2 migrator!
 Instead of upgrading an existing site by hand, [let magic do it for you!](https://github.com/statamic/migrator)